TCFig/python_MTLS/README.md

-# MTLS Python exercises
+# Python exercises

-In this repository I have the solutions for the exercises of the MTLS py course
+In this repository I have the solutions for exercise on Python and some self learning in OOP.